Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Fruits in Turkish cuisine

-Çağla Aşı: Unripe fresh almond dish.
-A celebration dish that is made with lamb, fresh almond fruit ( not the seeds), yogurt, and garlic.
+Çağla Aşı: A celebration dish of lamb, unripe fresh almond fruit (the fruit, not the seeds), yogurt, and garlic.

-Yeni Dünya Kebabı: Loquat fruits stuffed with lamb meat.
+Yeni Dünya Kebabı: Loquat fruits stuffed with lamb.

 Bread in Turkish cuisine

-Turkey has the highest bread consumption per person in the world.
-Bread consumption a year is 199.6 kg (440 lb) per person.
-Turkish people eat more than three times their own body weight in bread annually.
+Turkey has the highest bread consumption per person in the world: 199.6 kg (440 lb) a year, which works out to more than three times a person’s own body weight annually.

-Bazlama Ekmek: Bazlama is a type of leavened bread with a circular and regular shape.
+Bazlama Ekmek: A leavened bread with a circular, regular shape.

-Yufka Ekmek: The phyllo bread, which is eaten in Anatolia for more than a thousand years, is generally made from wheat flour, water, and salt.
-If dried, this type of round bread can last a long time (6-12 months).
-Fresh yufka is often used as the main ingredient in products such as pancakes and börek.
+Yufka Ekmek: Phyllo bread, eaten in Anatolia for more than a thousand years, made from wheat flour, water, and salt.
+Dried, it keeps 6 to 12 months.
+Fresh yufka is the base for pancakes and börek.

-Misir Ekmegi: Corn bread, which is high in nutrients, is one of the types of bread that is found in the Eastern Black Sea Region.
+Misir Ekmegi: Corn bread, high in nutrients, found in the Eastern Black Sea region.

 Traditional Turkish dishes and food